microsoft/pxt-common-packages/libs/game/docs/reference/sprites/on-overlap.md

 When an overlap is detected the sprite of the first kind is given to you in the **sprite** parameter of **handler**.
 The sprite for the second kind is in **otherSprite**.

-An overlap of two sprites is dectected when the first non-transparent pixel in the image of the first sprite overlaps the first non-transparent pixel of the second sprite.
+An overlap of two sprites is detected when the first non-transparent pixel in the image of the first sprite overlaps the first non-transparent pixel of the second sprite.
 If a sprite has it's ``ghost`` flag set, any overlap with another sprite won't be noticed.
 Also, an overlap occurs even when the values of **Z** for the sprites are different.

 ## Parameters